Patricia Bosworth: Author

 Bosworth was the author of bestselling biographies on Montgomery Clift (1978), Diane Arbus (1984), Marlon Brando (2000) and Jane Fonda (2011).
 Her book, Montgomery Clift: A Biography explores how the actor's introverted approach to his craft influenced James Dean and many others.
 Bosworth, whose father had been Clift's lawyer in the late 1940s, had total access to Clift's family while doing research for the project.
 She also spoke to many of Clift's close friends and colleagues.
 Conversations between Bosworth and Brooks Clift appeared in Montgomery Clift's nephew documentary Making Montgomery Clift.

 Bosworth's biography of Arbus, a photographer known for her poetic approach to eccentric and abnormal subjects, was a nuanced appraisal of the artist that also investigated the lurid details of her life, culminating in Arbus's 1971 suicide.
 The book was critically acclaimed.
-Andrew Holleran of New York magazine said it was "a biography that seems to have... more than enough material for several art legends...
-Patricia Bosworth has created a spellbinding portrait."
-Washington Post Book World reviewed it as "fascinating" and "a compelling biography... as valuable in its insights into the cultural history of the 50s and 60s as its understanding of the special place Arbus occupies in it."
-However, the book also proved to be extremely controversial, and did not receive formal approval from the Arbus estate.
+Andrew Holleran of New York magazine said it was "a biography that seems to have...more than enough material for several art legends...Patricia Bosworth has created a spellbinding portrait."
+Washington Post Book World reviewed it as "fascinating" and "a compelling biography.. as valuable in its insights into the cultural history of the 50s and 60s as its understanding of the special place Arbus occupies in it."
+However, the book proved to be extremely controversial, and it did not receive formal approval from the Arbus estate.
 Bosworth's work is still widely considered to be the definitive biography of Arbus; it was the inspiration for Steven Shainberg’s 2006 film Fur, which starred Nicole Kidman as Diane Arbus and Ty Burrell and Robert Downey Jr. as her husband and lover respectively.